thienleminh1982/pong_matcher_spring/README.md

 **ping-pong matching server**
-	This is a Spring Boot application deployed on PivotalCF, using a mysql service as database.
+	This is a Spring Boot application deployed on PivotalCF, using a PostgreSQL service as database.

 Original git repo: https://github.com/cloudfoundry-samples/pong_matcher_spring